Pregnancy

-This week of pregnancy, your baby is about 4 inches in length (crown-to-rump) and weighs close to 3 ounces.
-Your baby is forming "brown fat" deposits under his or her skin now.
+If you are pregnant and at 17 weeks, your baby is about 4 inches in length (crown-to-rump) and weighs close to 3 ounces.
+Your baby is forming “brown fat” deposits under his or her skin now.
 This fat will help your baby to maintain his or her body temperature after birth.

 Your little one is drinking an average of 16 ounces of amniotic fluid a day now and also inhaling and exhaling it, in preparation for breathing after birth.
 Your baby may get hiccups at this point, although you probably won't be able to feel them quite yet.